Kilgore College

 Grant in 2014

 InView Technology Corporation, established in 2009 and headquartered in Austin, Texas, specializes in the development and manufacturing of compressive sensing-based imaging and hyperspectral imaging products.
-The company's offerings include CompressView software for data management, SWIR cameras, and controllable spatial light modulator systems.
-Its applications span various sectors such as microscopy and life sciences, military and surveillance, maritime, and industrial process control.
-InView's technology enables affordable and high-performance imaging solutions, making it a significant player in the imaging industry.
+The company's offerings include CompressView software for data management, shortwave infrared (SWIR) cameras, and controllable spatial light modulator systems.
+Its applications span microscopy and life sciences, military and surveillance, maritime, industrial process control, food and pharmaceutical inspection, energy audits, material research, and security.
+InView's technology enables low-cost, high-performance imaging solutions, making it accessible for a wide range of commercial and laboratory applications.

 cycleWood Solutions